Quantum-for-Life/phase2/README.md

 ## Getting the sources

-Make sure you've got read access to [https://github.com/Quantum-for-Life](https://github.com/Quantum-for-Life) and you can clone repositories via HTTPS.
+Make sure you've got the read access to [https://github.com/Quantum-for-Life](https://github.com/Quantum-for-Life) and you are able to clone the repositories via HTTPS.
 The easiest way to do it is to first install [GitHub CLI](https://cli.github.com/):

 ```bash